 Therefore, working out a typical range and average salary per job and location is a complicated equation and this is why it is a massive challenge for corporate agencies to get together their annual salary guides, (I’ll come on to that later).
 Even then, the published salary guide information will not, of course, take your individual knowledge talent or productivity into account.

-If you are renowned as the best chief estimator in London, you are going to command the highest salary, and people will come looking for you to pay it!
+As the best chief estimator in London, you are going to command the highest salary, and people will come looking for you to pay it!
 This is why it pays to build up your professional expertise during your career but also your professional reputation.

 You will be able to subscribe and sign-up to numerous salary surveys and guides online.
 A google search will get you rolling.
 You may have to input your own salary and benefits information as a trade to get the results, but this is partly how these sites obtain their data.
 There will be paid guides too, some running into thousands of pounds, but these are aimed at corporate companies doing their own salary benchmarking.
 For individual employee purposes, there is really no need to pay for this information.